 Here's a story of getting uncomfortable, the best place to be as an artist.

-Caprock Canyons is a beautiful area but it has some things that make it kind of tough to shoot for a nightscape image.
+Caprock Canyons is a beautiful area with large outcroppings of rock and very dark skies, but it has some things that make it kind of tough to shoot for a nightscape image.
 It has quite a bit of traffic with campgrounds fairly close to some of the best rock formations.
-Everyone has their flash lights on, cars are driving in and out into the early hours of the morning, and you have, usually, a few people light painting areas of the park.
-As a photographer that shoots a ton of night landscapes it's everything I try to avoid... and then there are the snakes.
+Everyone (and I mean everyone) has their flashlights on, cars are driving in and out into the early hours of the morning, and you have, usually, a few people light painting areas of the park.
+As a photographer that shoots a ton of night landscapes it's everything I try to avoid.... and then there are the snakes.

-But there is no where else to go (Las Vegas flights are really expensive if you want to leave the same night you book), so I headed out on a 5 hour drive to Caprock Canyons!
+A WHOLE LOT OF SNAKES!
+Tons, mountains, a plethora of snakes.
+Can't-walk-three-feet-without-seeing-a-snake amount of snakes.
+It's like my nightmares have come to life, but there is absolutely nowhere else to go (Death Valley National Park by means of Las Vegas flights are really expensive if you want to leave the same night you book), so embraced the fear and I headed out on a 5 hour drive to Caprock Canyons!

 I knew that I wanted to shoot an arched Milky Way image and would have to figure out a composition, hike in, set up, and be ready to shoot within about 90 minutes of arriving.
 Oh, and set up 2 time-lapse rigs quickly as well so no pressure.
-The time lapses didn't happen.
-I scouted quickly, took a pretty good guess at where two images would line up well and the timeline for both, and threw my cameras and equipment into my folding wagon and started walking into the snake infestation that is the Caprock Canyon trails.
+Spoiler, the time lapses didn't happen.
+I scouted the South Prong and hill side areas quickly, took a pretty good guess at where two images would eventually line up well and the timeline for both, and threw my cameras and equipment into my folding wagon and started walking into the snake infestation that is the Caprock Canyon trails.

-Waiting to start an imaging session is always fun because you can just enjoy the sky and the stars.
-It's incredible when you think that the majority of Americans have never seen the Milky Way yet it's over their heads for most of the year.
-There's just too much light pollution where they live.
+Waiting to start a star and sky imaging session is always fun because you can just enjoy the constellations and the shooting stars.
+It's incredible when you think that the majority of Americans have never seen the Milky Way, yet it's over their heads for most of the year.
+There's just too much light pollution from the cities where they live.
 Everyone should take a trip out to a beautiful national park and just look up during a summer night.
-Seeing that ribbon of stars has made me fall in love with photography even more, and it's incredible every time I see the glow of the sky shining down at night.
+Seeing that ribbon of stars that make up the Milky Way has made me fall in love with photography even more, and it's incredible every time I see the glow of the sky shining down amidst a scene.

-I dug into my bag and started shooting with several different lenses, again to cover my bases in case stitching with the 50mm failed.
-The sky is constantly moving and within an hour, this composition would already be changing.
-I worked quickly and when I finished I was think about two things.
-That image is going to look awesome, and I'm about to get bit by a snake climbing down this hill.
-After slipping a bit and falling once I made it down to my wagon and started heading back up the trail while walking with incredible intention and attention to every detail.
-I didn't see a single snake.
+I dug into my bag and started shooting with several different lenses, again to cover my bases in case stitching with the 50mm lens failed.
+Thankfully, the 50mm with the 60 percent overlap did the trick and the only issue was the amount of images.
+I photographed quickly as the sky is constantly moving and within an hour, this composition had already changed.
+When the sky imaging was finished I was only thinking about two things: this nightscape is going to look awesome!
+But, mostly I was thinking; I'm about to get bit by a snake climbing down this hill.
+After slipping some and falling once I made it down to my wagon and started heading back up the trail with my equipment while walking with incredible intention and attention to every detail on the ground in front of me.
+For the first time in Caprock Canyons I didn't see a single snake.

-I shot another image in the early morning hours and drove home.
-I would not have come to Caprock Canyons State Park and created this image if the weather wasn't terrible everywhere else.
-I wouldn't have been in the panhandle of Texas if every previous new moon weekend was just terrible with rain and cloud cover.
-I wouldn't have gone out there if plane tickets were a little cheaper.
-I wouldn't be raving about how this image turned out if I had said screw it and stayed home.
+I was able to capture another series of images for a different panorama image in the early morning hours and finally drove home.
+I would not have come to Caprock Canyons State Park and created Star Bridge To Caprock if the weather wasn't terrible everywhere else.
+I wouldn't have been in the panhandle of Texas if every previous new moon weekend was just abhorrent for star imaging with rain and cloud cover.
+I wouldn't have gone out to Caprock Canyons if plane tickets were a little cheaper.
+I wouldn't be so excited about how this image turned out if I had said, “screw it” and stayed home.

-I'm happiest and I grow the most when I get outside my comfort zone.
-I think everyone should get a little uncomfortable.
-I totally believe you will grow as a person and as an artist if you do, and you just might experience something extraordinary in the process.
+I'm know I’m happiest and I grow the most when I get outside my comfort zone.
+I think every artist should get a little uncomfortable and be okay stretching themselves.
+I completely believe you will grow as a person and as an artist if you do, and you just might experience something extraordinary in the process.

 - Star Bridge to Caprock